Mozilla’s Secret Sauce to Customer Success Lies in Community-based Support

 - Forums are a great place to get feedback and learn about what your users think about you.
 When you collate this information from both end-users and support-users, you can uncover flaws in your product and enhance user experience.
 It is a great way to build a scalable product or software.

 So, what’s your take on community-based support?
 Drop them as comments and let us know.
-Meanwhile, if you are looking for a helpdesk software to organize and and fast track your support queries, try Freshdesk.
+Meanwhile, if you are looking for a customer service help desk software to organize and fast track your support queries, try Freshdesk.

 We started the Secret Sauce series to find out more about what makes the customer service of some great companies click.
 We get in touch with one awesome support rep and pick their brains.
 We find out all about their support process, what inspires them to go above and beyond the call of duty to make their customers happy.
 If you know of a customer support rep you’d like to see featured here, drop us a line in the comments or shoot an email to firstname.lastname@example.org